Rights handled by New River:

 Winner of the 163rd (2020) Naoki Prize

 Six months after the 2011 tsunami a young man finds a stray German shepherd mix, and takes it home.
-The dog becomes the companion for him and his mother, who suffers from dementia, for a time before the young man is killed in an accident.
-A thief is the next temporary owner, followed by a young couple, a prostitute, an old hunter, and finally a young boy – the person the dog has been seeking all along.
-Six interrelated stories, each set in a different prefecture and depicting the life of each new owner, track the progress of the dog on its epic journey from tsunami-ravaged Tohoku in the north to earthquake-ravaged Kyushu in the south.
+The dog becomes the companion for him and his mother, who suffers from dementia, before the young man is killed in an accident.
+A thief is the next owner, followed by a young couple, a prostitute, an old hunter, and finally a young boy – the person the dog has been seeking all along.
+Six interrelated stories, each set in a different prefecture and depicting the life of each owner, track the progress of the dog on its journey from Japan's tsunami-ravaged north to its earthquake-ravaged south.

-Every new owner notes the dog’s intelligence and the desire to go southwest.
-Where is it going and who is it looking for are the mysteries driving the narrative, which is told from a human perspective.
-As details of the dog’s origins emerge, it also becomes gradually apparent that the humans whose lives it enters, are struggling and in need of a guardian presence and comfort at crucial times.
-In this gripping 2020 Naoki Prize-winning novel, Seishu Hase combines his skills as a noir writer with a love for dogs, to create a gritty and moving portrayal of damaged lives and the semi-mythical relationship between humankind and dogs.
+Each owner notes the dog’s intelligence and the desire to go south.
+Where is it going and who is it looking for are the mysteries driving the narrative.
+As details of the dog’s origins emerge, it becomes apparent that the humans whose lives it enters, are struggling and in need of company and comfort at crucial times.
+In this gripping novel, Seishu Hase combines his skills as a noir writer with a love for dogs, to create a gritty and moving portrayal of damaged lives and the semi-mythical relationship between humankind and dogs.

 About the author

-Seishu Hase was born in Hokkaido in 1965 and made his debut with Fujayo (All Night City) in 1996, a novel that was nominated for the Naoki Prize, made into a film, and sealed his reputation as a noir writer.
-In 1998 he won the Mystery Writers Of Japan Award with Chinkonka (Requiem), and Yakochu (Noctiluca) was nominated for the Naoki Prize.
-He was nominated six times for the Naoki Prize, and finally succeeded with Shonen to Inu (The Boy and the Dog).
+Seishu Hase was born in Hokkaido in 1965 and made his debut with All Night City in 1996, which was nominated for the Naoki Prize and adapted into a film.
+The book sealed his reputation as a noir writer.
+In 1998 he won the Mystery Writers Of Japan Award with Requiem.
+He was nominated six times for the Naoki Prize, and finally succeeded with The Boy and the Dog.